electron/electron/docs/api/chrome-command-line-switches.md

 ```

 then any `url` ending with `example.com`, `foobar.com`, `baz` will be considered
 for integrated authentication.
-Without `*` prefix the url has to match exactly.
+Without `*` prefix the URL has to match exactly.

 ## --auth-negotiate-delegate-whitelist=`url`

 A comma-separated list of servers for which delegation of user credentials is required.
-Without `*` prefix the url has to match exactly.
+Without `*` prefix the URL has to match exactly.

 ## --ignore-certificate-errors